The Puerto Rican Cuatro Project

 The Puerto Rican cuatro now belongs to the world...

-This is very natural with bass players, because the bass and cuatro share the same string tuning (albeit in different octaves) and bass players can immediately play what they already know, without having to readjust to an unfamiliar fretboard.
-Indeed, many famous Puerto Rican cuatro players such as Sarrail Archilla and Pedrito Guzmán were also bassists.
-Numerous mandolin players have also traded, with a little more difficulty, their mandolin for a cuatro, discovering its wider versatility and musical range.
+Every day, we hear about new artists and instrumentalists from around the world who have discovered our cuatro and incorporated its distinctive sound into their music—be it popular, rock, or jazz, or even their own folk music.
+Even some bass players have started using the cuatro because the bass and cuatro share the same string tuning (albeit in different octaves) and bass players can instantly play what they already know without having to adjust to an unfamiliar fretboard.
+In fact, many renowned Puerto Rican cuatro players, such as Sarrail Archilla and Pedrito Guzmán, were also bassists.
+Similarly, numerous mandolin players have also switched to the cuatro, albeit with a bit more difficulty, discovering its greater versatility and musical range.

-The cuatro, once only a musical tool for isolated jíbaro peasants, now belongs to the world.
+The cuatro, once a musical instrument exclusively used by isolated jíbaro peasants, has now become a global phenomenon.

 To highlight all the ways in which the cuatro is adapting to world music, and also the musicians from abroad who lead in this trend, we launch a new page on this site called the Cuatro now belongs to the world.